Welcome to the Sun

 Book Now

 Please Note: Your Booking is not confirmed until you have had a confirmation email from us.
+The Sun is currently closed on Monday and Tuesdays opening from midday every Wednesday.

 TABLE BOOKINGS